OliverGilan/sqldec/README.md

 Reverts the latest migrations on the database.
 If <migration-name> is specified all migrations after and including <migration-name> will be reverted.
 Otherwise if <count> is specified the last <count> migrations will be reverted.
 By default only the latest migration is reverted.

 __Arguments__
-`-c|--config=path\to\config` Specifies the config file to use with values for --dbname, --host, --port, --username, and --password.
-If this file is specified alongside other arguments, the supplied argument will override the value in the config.

 `-d|--dbname=dbname` Specifies the name of the database to connect to.
 If the project is already initialized with SQLD then the database name will be saved.
 Otherwise it must be specified.

 `-h|--host=hostname` The hostname to use when connecting to Postgres.
 Defaults to `localhost`.